FathimaTA/Forecasting/README.md

 With the spirit of reproducible research, this repository contains all the codes required to produce the results in the manuscript:

-> T. A. Fathima, V. Nedumpozhimana, Y. H. Lee, and S. Dev, Embedding Cyclical Information in Solar Irradiance Forecasting, *under review*.
+> T. A. Fathima, V. Nedumpozhimana, Y. H. Lee, and S. Dev, Embedding Cyclical Information in Solar Irradiance Forecasting, *Proc.
+IEEE AP-S Symposium on Antennas and Propagation and USNC-URSI Radio Science Meeting*, 2021.

 ### Executive summary
 In this paper, we demonstrate the importance of embedding temporal information for an accurate prediction of solar irradiance.